shirish93/shirish93.github.io/_ideas/2025-12-05-whynepal-aspirations.md

 ---
-layout: post
-title: My leadership and community-building aspirations
 author: shirish
 categories:
 - innovation
 - education
 - ideas
 - Kathmandu
+last_modified_at: '2026-08-04'
+layout: post
+title: My leadership and community-building aspirations
 ---

 How do you start with leadership when you don't have an organization to lead?
 How do you build a community when all you have is friend groups.
 I'm trying to figure out the way ahead.